yggilabs/blog/docs/_drafts/greenlight.md

 <p><img src="https://yggilabs.github.io/blog/images/examples/cast.JPG" alt="example cast"></p>
 <h4 id="example-location"><em>example location</em></h4>
 <p><img src="https://yggilabs.github.io/blog/images/examples/location.JPG" alt="example location"></p>
+<h2 id="acknowledgements">Acknowledgements</h2>
+<p>If you are familiar with the works of Jason Morningstar’s <a href="http://bullypulpitgames.com/games/fiasco/">Fiasco</a>, Ben Robbins’ <a href="http://www.lamemage.com/microscope/">Microscope</a>  or, John Harper’s <a href="http://www.bladesinthedark.com/">Blades in the Dark</a>, you you will surely notice the huge impact they have had on this project.
+Without these works and the works of many others, this project would not be the same.
+My most sincere thanks to all those who have inspired me!</p>
 <h2 id="legal-stuff">Legal Stuff</h2>
+<p>This work is licensed under a <a href="http://creativecommons.org/licenses/by/3.0/">Creative Commons Attribution 3.0 Unported License</a>.</p>
 <p>This work is based on <a href="http://www.bladesinthedark.com/">Blades in the Dark</a>, product of One Seven Design, developed and authored by John Harper, and licensed for our use under the <a href="http://creativecommons.org/licenses/by/3.0/">Creative Commons Attribution 3.0 Unported license</a>.</p>
 <h2 id="changelog">Changelog</h2>
 <h3 id="unreleased">Unreleased</h3>